LDAP/AD Realm

 |---|---|

 | Group Name | This is the name of the security group.
-You can choose any name based on your organizational unit (OU) or your needs.
-The name must be 3–50 characters long and can contain letters, numbers, and only one special character: the underscore ( _ ). |
+You can define it based on your organizational unit (OU) or requirements.
+The Group Name must contain alphanumeric characters, with a minimum of 3 and a maximum of 50 characters.
+The only special character allowed is the underscore. |

-| Role | There are two values Normal or Sensitive.
-Default is Normal.
-Sensitive users have access to encrypted content )Collection Encryption |
+| Role | You can select either Normal or Sensitive.
+The default value is Normal.
+Users marked as Sensitive can access encrypted content throughCollection Encryption |

-| Priority | This shows how important the group is.
-If a user belongs to two groups, the group with the higher priority number will be used for that user. |
+| Priority | This defines the priority level of the group.
+Use case: If a user belongs to two groups, the group with the higher priority value will be considered the user’s active group. |

-| Collections | These are the collections that users in this group are allowed to access. |
+| Collections | This lists the collections that users in the group can access. |

 Features of Security Groups in LDAP Realm